zilliztech/zdoc/docs/tutorials/data/search-query-get/reranking.md

 sidebar_label: "Reranking"
 beta: FALSE
 notebook: FALSE
 description: "Hybrid Search achieves more precise search results through multiple simultaneous ANN searches.
 Multiple searches return several sets of results, which require a reranking strategy to help merge and reorder the results and return a single set of results.
-This guide will introduce the reranking strategies supported by Zilliz and provide tips for selecting the appropriate reranking strategy. | Cloud"
+This guide will introduce the reranking strategies supported by Zilliz Cloud and provide tips for selecting the appropriate reranking strategy. | Cloud"
 type: origin
 token: M4IYwThFKiatBkk0Cp3c9p4QnZc
 sidebar_position: 18